Iamvivek-gupta/interview/system.Design.md

 - **Consistency**: Views provide a consistent interface to the underlying tables, even if the source tables are modified¹²³.

 In summary, tables are used for storing data, while views are used for presenting data in a specific way without storing it physically.
 Do you have any specific use cases in mind where you want to use tables or views?

+# TDD and BDD

+Test-Driven Development (TDD) and Behavior-Driven Development (BDD) are both software development methodologies that focus on improving code quality and ensuring functionality, but they have different approaches and focuses:

+### Test-Driven Development (TDD)
+1. **Focus**: TDD is primarily developer-centric and focuses on ensuring that the code works as intended.
+2. **Process**: It follows a cycle of writing a test, running it to see it fail, writing the minimum code to pass the test, and then refactoring the code.
+This cycle is often summarized as **Red-Green-Refactor**².
+3. **Tests**: The tests in TDD are usually written in the same programming language as the application and are focused on small units of code, such as functions or methods².
+4. **Goal**: The main goal is to ensure that the code is correct and to catch bugs early in the development process².

+### Behavior-Driven Development (BDD)
+1. **Focus**: BDD is more user-centric and focuses on the behavior of the application from the end user's perspective.
+2. **Process**: BDD involves collaboration between developers, testers, and business stakeholders to define the behavior of the application using examples in a domain-specific language (DSL) like Gherkin¹.
+3. **Tests**: The tests in BDD are written as scenarios that describe the behavior of the application in a way that non-technical stakeholders can understand.
+These scenarios are then converted into automated tests¹.
+4. **Goal**: The main goal is to ensure that the application behaves as expected from the user's point of view and to facilitate communication between technical and non-technical team members¹.

+### Key Differences
+- **Perspective**: TDD is focused on to verify of individual units of code, while BDD is focused on the overall behavior of the application.
+- **Collaboration**: TDD is typically done by developers, whereas BDD involves collaboration between developers, testers, and business stakeholders³.
+- **Language**: TDD tests are written in the programming language of the application, while BDD uses a DSL(Domain-specific-language) to write tests in a way that is understandable to all stakeholders⁴.

+Both methodologies aim to improve the quality and reliability of software, but they do so from different angles and with different tools.